Kesha Says Quarantine Has Taught Her To Embrace A More Natural Look

 Advertisement

 Some days I just stay in sweatpants, and other days I wake up and think, I’m going to do my eyebrows and put on a little makeup and just feel really cute.
 I’ve realized that doing my makeup can be transformative for my mood.
-It's not about looking beautiful, it's more about feeling confident to face the day.
+It's not about looking beautiful; it's more about feeling confident to face the day.

 When I do wear a little makeup, I like Anastasia Beverly Hills brow products, Too Faced Mascara, and the lip plumper from my line because it's hydrating and makes your lips a really cute shade of pink.
-I have been liking this light foundation from Chantecaille; it’s very see-through and dewy, so you can still see my freckles.
+I have been liking this light foundation from Chantecaille; it’s very see-through and dewy so you can still see my freckles.

 “